leoncvlt/loconotion/README.md

 # Loconotion

-**Loconotion** is a Python script that parses a [Notion.so](https://notion.so) public page (alongside all of its subpages) and generates a lightweight, customizable static site.
+**Loconotion** is a Python script that parses a [Notion.so](https://notion.so) public page (alongside all of its subpages) and generates a lightweight, customizable static site. *Note*: The project is currently functional but unmantained and might not be up to date with Notion's latest site structure.
+Issues will likely not be resolved by me and pull requests are welcome, but you might want to look into alternative projects such as [Notion Snapshot](https://github.com/sueszli/notionSnapshot)

 ## But Why?